 Next, set the SSH keys and IP address:

 sudo qm set 999 --sshkey ~/.ssh/id_rsa.pub sudo qm set 999 --ipconfig0 ip=10.98.1.96/24,gw=10.98.1.1

 It’s now ready to start up!

 You should be able to log in without any problems (after trusting the SSH fingerprint).
 Note that the username is ‘ubuntu’, not whatever the username is for the key you provided.

 Once you’re happy with how things worked, you can stop the VM and clean up the resources:

 sudo qm stop 999 && sudo qm destroy 999 rm focal-server-cloudimg-amd64.img

 #6 – automating the process

-I have not done so yet, but if you create VMs on a somewhat regular basis, it wouldn’t be hard to stick all of the above into a simple shell script and run it via cron on a weekly basis or whatever frequency you prefer.
+I have not done so yet, but if you create VMs on a somewhat regular basis, it wouldn’t be hard to stick all of the above into a simple shell script (update 2022-04-19: simple shell script below) and run it via cron on a weekly basis or whatever frequency you prefer.
 I can’t tell you how many times I make a new VM from whatever .iso I downloaded and the first task is apt upgrade taking forever to run (‘sudo apt update’ –> “176 packages can be upgraded”).
 Having a nice template always ready to go would solve that issue and would frankly save me a ton of time.
-I will get around to it next time I need to make a new VM (really, I will).

 #7-8 – Using this template with Terraform to automate VM creation